 - An online educator community of practice.

-A family app and public website will support engagement with families.
-This will also facilitate the flow of information about the trial and associated resources to interested stakeholders.
+A public website and other resources will support engagement with families and also facilitate information about the trial to interested stakeholders.

 The ELLIC apps will be:

 - Co-designed in consultation with Aboriginal and Torres Strait Islander education stakeholders

 - Trialled with 20 Indigenous communities with high representation of EAL/D preschool children in 2021-2022.

 Participating children will access the ELLIC app on tablet devices, and educators will be provided with extensive training and off-app support to assist implementation.

 An independent evaluation will report on the implementation and outcomes of the trial.

 Further information will be added to this webpage as the ELLIC Trial progresses.

 For more information